Most of us are aware that omega 3 benefits our health. But why and how? Let’s start at the beginning.

 Top 4 omega 3 benefits

-There are many claimed health benefits of omega 3, and a number of these have been backed by science.
+There are many claimed omega 3 benefits, and a number of these have been backed by science.
 Here are some of the main benefits which have been scientifically proven (ref healthline.com).

 1. Fights depression and anxiety.